moggieuk/Happy-Hare/README.md

 </details>

 ### 3\.
 Calibration Commands
+Before using your MMU you will need to calibrate it to adjust for the differences in componets used on your particular build.
+Be careful to calibrate in the recommended order because some settings build on earlier ones.
+Happy Hare now has automated calibration for some of the traditionally longer steps and does not reuire any Klipper restarts so the process is quick and painless.
 See [MMU Calibration doc here](doc/calibration.md) for detailed instructions

 ### 4\.
 Setup configuration in mmu_parameters.cfg
-See [MMU Configuration doc here](doc/configuration.md) for in-depth discussion but a few selected features are discussed in more detail in the following feature sections.
+After calibration you might want to review and tweak the configuration and options in `mmu_parameters.cfg`.
+The default values set by the installer are good starting points although you will always have to specify things like the dimensions of your extruder which are very specific.
+The [MMU Configuration guide](doc/configuration.md) contains an in-depth reference but some of the selected features are also discussed in more detail in the following sections.

 ### 5\.
 Tweak configuration at runtime
-It's worth noting here that all the essential configuration and tuning parameters can be modified at runtime without restarting Klipper.
+It's worth noting, and a very useful feature, that all the essential configuration and tuning parameters (in `mmu_parameters.cfg`) can be modified at runtime without restarting Klipper.
 Use the `MMU_TEST_CONFIG` command to do this.
-Running without any parameters will display the currect value:
+Running without any parameters will display the current values.
+This even allows changes to configuration during a print!

 <details>
 <summary><sub>🔹 Click to read about run-time testing of configuration...</sub></summary>